bozsahin/thebench/README.md

 ## Using TheBench

-You can run `thebench` in any directory you wish to use TheBench.
+You can run `thebench` and `thebench-init`  in any directory you wish to use TheBench.

 Use UP and DOWN keys for command recall.
 TheBench keeps its specific command history in `.thebenchhistory` file at your home directory.

+In case the docker cannot run thebench, you may reinitiate it using `thebench-init`.
+KEEP IN MIND THAT WHEN YOU DO THAT YOUR PREVIOUS RESULTS AND COMMAND HISTORY WILL BE LOST.

 ### How to develop a grammar